ysmood/nisper/readme.md

 var fn = require('nisp/fn/plainSpread');

 var server = nisper({
-    wsOption: { port: 8080 },
+    wsOptions: { port: 8080 },
     sandbox: {
-        // define a function, client can call it remotely.
+        // Define a function, client can call it remotely.
         '+': fn((a, b) => a + b)
     },
     onOpen: () => {
-        // when a client connected, boardcast to all clients. server.call(['-', 2, 1]).then(res => {
+        // When a client connected, boardcast to all clients. server.call(['-', 2, 1]).then(res => {
             console.log('client res:', res); // => [1]
         });